-This option reports the version number, build options, supported cryptographics algorithms, and exits.
+This option reports the version number and build options, and exits.

 -X lock-file

 This option acquires a lock on the specified file at runtime; this helps to prevent duplicate named instances from running simultaneously.
 Use of this option overrides the lock-file option in named.conf.
 If set to none, the lock file check is disabled.